gkpln3/Sand/README.md

 ```

 ### Share Code
-Because `Sandfile`s are just Python files, and are being evaluated in an hierarchical manner by using the `Sand` directive, so you can easily share code between them.
+Because `Sandfile`s are just Python files, and are being evaluated in an hierarchical manner by using the `Sand` directive, you can easily share code between them.

 Given the following directory structure:
 ```